How Much Mortgage Can I Get With a $100,000 Salary in Canada?

 If you buy a condo, lenders include 50% of the monthly fee in GDS.
 High condo fees can materially reduce the maximum purchase price even when the income, interest rate, and down payment remain unchanged.

-As lenders calculate GDS with property taxes and heating costs included, it directly affects mortgage approval.
+As lenders calculate GDS to include property taxes and heating costs, this directly affects mortgage approval.
 Ignoring these costs inflates your estimated budget and can lead to disappointment at approval.

 How the Math Works on a $100K Salary